dprada/Pynoramix/doc/source/tutorial_kinetic_analysis.rst

 Following the same strategy as in the previous section, we can compare some distributions computed over the original clusters trajectory and over its kinetic model.
-The first passage time distribution can be computed to a certain state from a given state or from any one.
+The first passage time distribution can be computed to a certain state from a given state or from any one (*Global first passage time*).

-The original clusters trajectory shows the following distributions for this three different cases: from any cluster to cluster 2 (blue), from cluster 0 (green) to cluster 2 and from cluster 1 (orange) to cluster 2.
+The original clusters trajectory shows the following distributions for this three different cases: the Global first passage time to cluster 2 (blue), from cluster 0 (green) to cluster 2 and from cluster 1 (orange) to cluster 2.

 .. sourcecode:: ipython